kobrinsam/airbnb-pricing-dashboard/README.md

 # Airbnb Pricing Dashboard

 This project is a web-based dashboard that helps Airbnb hosts determine the best possible price for their listings.
-It uses machine learning to predict listing prices based on various factors such as location, room type and number of guests.
+It uses a random forests machine learning model to predict listing prices based on various factors such as location, room type and number of guests.

 ## Features